Thailand's army moves to allay coup fears

 The demonstrators are determined to topple Prime Minister Yingluck Shinawatra, who they accuse of being a puppet of her self-exiled brother and former premier, Thaksin Shinawatra.

-Army spokesman Winthai Suwaree sought to play down those fears, telling reporters on Monday that the rumours were causing "confusion and speculation".
+Army spokesman Winthai Suwaree sought to play down those fears, telling reporters on Monday that the rumors were causing "confusion and speculation".

 "The army would like to insist there's no secret meetings or any operations by the military as speculated," Winthai said.